devrajsinghrawat/devrajsinghrawat/README.md

 - 👨‍💻 All of my projects are available at [github.com/devrajsinghrawat](github.com/devrajsinghrawat)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/devrajsinghrawat/](https://www.linkedin.com/in/devrajsinghrawat/)
+- 📝 I regularly write articles or Posts on [https://www.linkedin.com/in/devrajsinghrawat/](https://www.linkedin.com/in/devrajsinghrawat/)

 - 💬 Ask me about **Blockchain, Web3, Ethereum & SAP**